-- When running tests locally, using the ipdbugger (--debug flag) can be a real life saver.
+- Developing and real-time debugging - When running tests locally, using the ipdbugger (--debug flag) can be a real life saver.
 It pops an ipdb interactive shell whenever an unexpected exception occurs (including failures) without exiting the scope of the test, giving the user full control over it.